Code Lyoko: Recurring characters

 Yumi's younger brother.
 He is often shown pestering her about things and purposely being annoying, such as asking her to do his homework or mentioning her feelings for Ulrich.
 He is frequently shown playing on a handheld gaming device, and is often shown with his friend, Johnny Cleary.
-Hiroki has, on occasion, assisted Yumi when she needed it, although he usually requires some form of bribe.
+Hiroki has, on occasion, assisted Yumi when she needed it, although usually requires some form of bribe.
+In "Lost At Sea" it is revealed that Hiroki has a crush on Milly Solovieff.